YAERIN PYUN

 ARTIST STATEMENT

-Inspired by her familiar natural heritage in South Korea, her work often features weathered stones, moss, flowers, and snow-covered landscapes.
-Yaerin is interested in natural elements because she believes that the ever-changing nature of elements reflects human life.
+Inspired by my familiar natural heritage in South Korea, my work often features weathered stones, moss, flowers, and snow-covered landscapes.
+I am interested in natural elements because I believe that the ever-changing nature of elements reflects human life.
 The fact that everything changes doesn't make things valueless or meaningless; rather, it reminds us that each moment of existence is precious and significant.

 CV